 Our target market is, in the first instance, early/mid-career practicing professionals from Kenya, Tanzania, Uganda, Rwanda and Burundi.
 Suitably qualified and motivated students from outside East Africa will also be considered.
 Ideally, the work of our “students” will be published or broadcast by their employers or others allied with the school.

 Our model is learning-by-doing at the side of the best in the business.
-Our “just in time” faculty, brought in (sometimes digitally) from North America, Europe and Africa, will rival those of the world’s best universities.
+Our “just in time” faculty from the region, and digitally brought in sometimes from North America, Europe and Africa, will rival those of the world’s best universities.
 As a magnet for talented professionals from across the globe, GSMC will offer the opportunity to forge the kinds of connections that open up new horizons and transform careers.

-In the years ahead, the Graduate School of Media and Communications will move to an ultra-modern media center on Peponi Road, steps from our present facility.
-It will be the outward face of our inward journey — and of East Africa’s media transformation.
+In the years ahead, the Graduate School of Media and Communications will move to the ultra-modern media center, in the universities newest building, “University Center” on 3rd Parklands Road.
+The new facility will be the outward face of our inward journey — and of East Africa’s media transformation.